 Garlic contains incredibly potent compounds that fight inflammation, reduce your risk for chronic diseases like cardiovascular disease and cancer, and help control your blood sugar.

-If you want to harness the oxidation-fighting power of garlic, you want a supplement that’s pure and effective.
+If you want to harness the oxidation-fighting power of garlic, you want a supplement that’s pure and effective, and one that follows the protocols used in clinical research as closely as possible.

 We’ve dug into the science and come up with the ten best garlic supplements on the market.